 What is OnlyFans?

-Launched in 2016, OnlyFans is a subscription-based social media platform where users can sell and/or purchase original content—typically of the pornographic variety.
+Launched in 2016, OnlyFans is a subscription-based social media platform where users can sell and/or purchase original content.
 When utilized as an adult site, users will post NSFW videos and photos to their accounts, which are protected by a paywall.
 To gain access to the content, an individual must pay a monthly subscription fee that ranges anywhere between $4.99 and $49.99.

 Who uses OnlyFans?

-Experience levels vary from user to user.
-Some creators are professional sex workers who have been in the industry well before the platform existed.
-Porn stars, escorts, and webcam models are among those who have expanded their services and supplemented their income through OnlyFans; while other creators had little to no sex work experience prior to the lockdowns.
+Some creators are professional sex workers who began in the industry well before the platform existed.
+Porn stars, escorts, and webcam models are among those who have expanded their services and supplemented their income through OnlyFans, while other creators had little to no sex work experience prior to the lockdowns.

-Veteran sex workers have expressed mixed reactions about the influx of newbies, with many cautioning amateurs to consider all consequences of this line of work as well as urging them to shed their preconceived notions.
+Veteran sex workers have had mixed reactions to the influx of newbies, with many cautioning amateurs to consider all consequences of their line of work, as well as urging them to shed their preconceived notions about it.

 Which celebrities use OnlyFans?

-The-Dream recently launched an account to promote his "baby-making album of the year" SXTP4.
-But don't expect to see explicit videos or images of the rapper.
-He instead created the free page as a way to better connect with his fanbase, while also encouraging them to post "their own sensual choreography to his latest tracks."
+The-Dream launched an account to promote his “baby-making album of the year,” SXTP4.
+But don’t expect to see explicit videos or images of the rapper.
+He instead created the free page as a way to better connect with his fanbase, while also encouraging it to post “their own sensual choreography to his latest tracks.”

 How much can you make on OnlyFans?

-Onlyfans has set a minimum subscription price of $4.99 per month and a maximum limit of $49.99 per month.
+OnlyFans has set a minimum subscription price of $4.99 per month and a maximum of $49.99 per month.
 Creators can also charge a minimum of $5 for tips or paid private messages, which can significantly boost earnings for those with a large and loyal subscriber base.